 During our short trip to Laguna Beach this past summer, we had a late lunch on the balcony overlooking the beach at The Beach House.
 Although we both agreed the food was wonderful, I especially enjoyed the completely green salad made of a whole head of butter lettuce and all other green ingredients tucked under the leaves.
 Avocado, green striped tomatoes, green onions — wonderful.

 When I saw the “Boston Lettuce Salad with Herbs” in the September issue of Food & Wine, I decided to make a similar version of a delicious Boston Butter Lettuce Salad.

 Perfect for dinner, a special occasion, or just lunch all by yourself.

 Grapefruit finds its way into my basket when I’m at the market.
 I always have good intentions when I grab one or more of the pinkish-orange orbs of bracingly sweet tart fruit imagining that I’ll eat one a day.
 We all know that imaging something […]

-I’m at that place I’m so familiar with — the place where it seems as if I’m floating on a river lazily making its way to a point in the distance.
-I could swim and get to wherever there is more quickly, or I can […]
+I’m at that place I’m so familiar with–the place where it seems as if I’m floating on a river lazily making its way to a point in the distance.
+I could swim and get to wherever there is more quickly, or I can do what […]